ENS Logo

 Previously, UTS-46 was used, but that is insufficient for emoji sequences.
 Correct emoji processing is only possible with UTS-51.
 The ENSIP-15 normalization algorithm draws from those older Unicode standards, but also adds many other validation rules to prevent common spoofing techniques like inserting zero-width characters, or using confusable (look-alike) characters.
 See here for additional discussion on this: Homogylphs

-A standard implementation of the algorithm is available here: https://github.com/adraffy/ens-normalize.js.
-This library is also included in ENSjs.
+A standard implementation of the algorithm is available at @adraffy/ens-normalize.
+This library is used under the hood in viem, ENSjs, and others.

 // => "raffy🚴♂.eth"

-If the name was not able to be normalized, then that method will throw a descriptive error.
+If the name was not able to be normalized, then that method will throw an error.
 A name is valid if it is able to be normalized.

 Namehash